-Early weaning systems have been used when available feed is of poor quality, when grazing forages with short growing seasons, when cows are milking poorly, when calves are nursing first-calf cows, during periods of drought, when there is a feed shortage, or in late-calving herds.
-Robison et al. (1978) and Bartle et al. (1984) concluded that, after 2 to 4 mo of lactation, cows were producing insufficient milk to meet the calves' energy requirements.
+Early weaning systems have been utilized when available feed is of poor quality, when grazing forages with a short growing season, when cows are milking poorly, when calves are nursing first calf heifers, during periods of drought, when there is a feed shortage, or in late calving herds.
+Robison et al. (1978) and Bartle et al. (1984) concluded that, after 2 to 4 mo of lactation, cows were producing insufficient milk to meet the calves energy requirements.

-Some studies indicate that carcass composition is similar between cattle fed a grain-based diet immediately after weaning and cattle slaughtered after a period of slower growth (Ridenour et al., 1982).
-Other
+Some researchers have reported that composition of carcasses is similar whether cattle are fed a grain-based diet immediately after weaning or after a period of slower growth (Ridenour et al., 1982).
+Other investigators have indicated, however, that nutrition impacts carcass composition (Dikeman et al., 1985a).